nileshgorule/assignment/tableau.md

 ans:

-tabealu went public on MAY 17,2013.
+	tableau went public on MAY 17,2013.

 5.Which major tech company acquired Tableau in 2019?

 ans:

 	In 2019,Salesforce buys tableau for $15.7 billion.

 6.How has Tableau's software evolved since its inception?